When replacing brake pads or a brake disc, be sure to replace the pads or disc on the other side of the vehicle.

 Place the vehicle on a two-post lift.

-Install a pressure device on the brake pedal to reduce the amount of brake fluid leaking.
+Install a pressure device on the brake pedal to reduce the amount of brake fluid that comes out.

 Unlock the steering wheel.